Rule 3: You’ve come a long way, baby

 The two hapless Army guards could not believe that the Air Force not only trusted us with ammo, but that we were permitted–yea, verily, required by regs–to put loaded magazines in our weapons.
 It was hard to see their faces well in the dark, but I sensed their disappointment and envy when we pulled our mags and used our flashlights to show them our ammunition.
 How sad to be in a foreign country in a time of war, but not trusted by your own people to do the job they trained and paid you for–or even equipped to defend your own life.

-This is not a new lesson.
-It remains unlearned over and over again throughout history.
-Not issuing ammo to California National Guard troops didn’t prevent any businesses or homes from being burned to the ground during the Rodney King riots of 1992.
-Nor did not having rifles, ammo, or even vests to protect their own lives help the DC National Guard prevent breaking and entering into the Capitol building in 2021.
+Nor did NOT having rifles, ammo, or even vests to protect their own lives help the DC National Guard prevent insurrectionists from breaking and entering into the United States Capitol building in 2021.

 The Air Force was never immune from negligent discharges, but the Army has always had far more (both in percentages and overall numbers).
 Why?
 Because if you believe your firearm is loaded, you might actually treat it like it is loaded.